 You’ll never look at the world the same way again!
-A Mirror Maze: Numbers in Nature special exhibition, opening Saturday, October 12 in the Hsiao Family Special Exhibition Gallery, exposes and explains the mathematical patterns that abound in the natural world.
+A Mirror Maze: Numbers in Nature special exhibition, on view now in the Hsiao Family Special Exhibition Gallery, exposes and explains the mathematical patterns that abound in the natural world.
 From the nested spirals of a sunflower’s seeds, to the ridges of a majestic mountain range, to the layout of the Universe, each provides a unique perspective of our daily surroundings.
 Various interactive elements allow for hands-on learning to understand that math is all around us in everyday life, revealing the beauty of our world through numbers.

 The centerpiece of A Mirror Maze: Numbers in Nature is an elaborate mirror maze where guests can lose themselves in a seemingly infinite repeating pattern of mirrors.
 This arrangement of symmetry and tessellation provides an introduction to patterns and how math surrounds us every day.
 Dead ends are scattered throughout the maze, and hidden within the experience is a small secret room, rewarding guests with bonus puzzles and artifacts.
 Can you find the secrets within?